 Do you have a website with Godaddy?
 Is it down? i can tell you there’s no more frustrating experience than having your website go down.

-I host my websites with Godaddy, and like all hosting companies, sometimes the servers go down.
+I host my websites with Godaddy thanks to our GoDaddy promo code collection, and like all hosting companies, sometimes the servers go down.
 Unfortunately I’ve found their tech support to be the least informative/helpful that I’ve ever come across, so I decided to go ahead make a guide for fellow webmasters whose websites are down.

 Section 1: Check if it’s Really Down